-Sonrise Baptist Church is a place where ordinary people can experience extraordinary things as a result of God working in their lives.
-Many have found a church home at Sonrise Baptist because of its Biblical approach to ministry.
+Sonrise Baptist is a place where ordinary people can experience extraordinary things as a result of God working in their lives.
+Many have found a church home at Sonrise because of its Biblical approach to ministry.
 The Bible is the church's source of all faith and practice.
-Sonrise Baptist Church uses the King James Version of the Bible.
+Sonrise Baptist Church believes the King James Version is the best English translation of the Bible and uses it in all of its services.

 We believe that the Holy Bible was written by men supernaturally inspired: that it has truth without any admixture of error for its matter: and therefore is, and shall remain to the end of the age, the only complete and final revelation of the will of God to man: the true center of the Christian union and the supreme standard by which all human conduct, creeds and opinions should he tried.